- Documentation

 - Encrypt Connections – All external communications

-HTTPS reverse proxy, an HTTPS servlet container, a VPN tunnel or
+an HTTPS reverse proxy, an HTTPS servlet container, a VPN tunnel or

 similar.